Peter010103/OROCAR_v2/README.md

 ## Lane Tracking
 After converting the camera image to HSV space, thresholding the output and applying a warp function (warp points shown top right), we obtained the second image.
 Summing the number of white pixels in the vertical axis along the frameWidth gave a histogram (shown bottom left), which allowed the initialization of the slidingwindow algorithm.
 The mid-points of our windows were used to estimate the lanes via a polyfit approach and the detected lane is shown on the bottom right.

-Due to the narrow angle view of the Raspberry camera, there arises some occasions where only one of the lanes is detected in the warp view.<br/>
+Due to the narrow angle view of the Raspberry camera, there arises some occasions where only one of the lanes is detected in the warp view.\

 <p align="center">
   <img src="output/demo.gif" width="640">